 If you are applying for a job, it might be worth mentioning that you have been granted permission to live/work/study in the UK under the Student route, and can provide an evidence code, within your application.
 This may help to reassure employers that you have the ongoing right to work.

 Please note: it is very important that you keep your details, such as your current passport number, up to date on the Home Office system.
 Failure to do so may mean that you have difficulty getting back into your account to generate verification codes.

 How can I prove my identity in the UK

-The International@CampusLife team can assist enrolled Swansea University students in accessing a formal UK ID Card- which is called a Citizencard.
-We recommend that all students access one of these cards for day to day use rather than a visa or passport.
+A UK-Wide ID Card is available, which is called a CitizenCard.
+We recommend that students access one of these cards for day to day use rather than a visa or passport.
 Replacing a visa or passport can be costly and time consuming, as well as stressful.

 It is important for you to check that your visa has been issued for the correct length of time.